-On September 18, 2019, the Company announced that John Learn was appointed exploration manager.
+On September 18, 2019, the Company announced that Mr. John Learn was appointed the exploration manager for the Company.
 Mr Learn succeeded Jean-Marc Gagnon who retired earlier in the month.
 Mr. Learn is a consulting geologist based in Ouagadougou, Burkina Faso, and brings 23 years of gold exploration experience in West Africa and East Africa to the Company.
 Mr. Learn studied geology at Brock University (1977) and McGill University (1981) before beginning his career in uranium and gold exploration in Canada, mainly in the Athabasca basin and the Abitibi sub-province.
-Over the years, Mr. Learn worked with various junior and major mining companies in the gold and uranium sectors: former chief geologist for 1) Channel Resources (Bombore deposit discovery), 2) High River Gold Mines (Bissa mine discovery) and 3) Goldrush Resources (Ronguen discovery); former exploration manager for lamgold Mali and former general manager for High River Gold Exploration (Nordgold) from 2014 to 2018 (Goengo and Tangarsi discoveries at Taparko.
+Over the years, Mr. Learn worked with various junior and major mining companies in the gold and uranium sectors: former chief geologist for 1) Channel Resources, 2) High River Gold Mines and 3) Goldrush Resources; former exploration manager for lamgold Mali and former general manager for High River Gold Exploration (Nordgold) from 2014 to 2018.